Thanks to ‘that’ virus, it’s been a shitty old time for most marketers amid declining sales and reduced budgets.

 It’s a bloody important point, and something we’ve been banging on about for some time.

 One of our B2B clients has an extremely specific target audience, with literally about 400 ‘targets’ nationwide.
-Their secondary target audience pretty much work at institutional banks and management consultancies.
+Their secondary target audience pretty much works at institutional banks and management consultancies.

-The qual and quant research we did showed that – unsurprisingly – this audience is generally not watching Dancing with the Stars, or similar high-reach media.
+The qualitative and quantitative research we did showed that – unsurprisingly – this audience is generally not watching Dancing with the Stars, or similar high-reach media.